TenTrans/TenTrans/example/WMT21/WMT21-low-resource-MNMT.md

 # length ratio cleaning
 ```

-## 2. Best single model
+## 2. System Overview

 ### 2.1 Baseline

-- ca--oc/ro/it：we use a single encoder/decoder shared for all languages.
+- ca→oc/ro/it：we utilize a unified encoder/decoder model for all languages.

-Results on validation set:
+**Multi-bleu** results on validation set:

 |      | oc   | ro    | it    | AVG BLEU |
 | ---- | ---- | ----- | ----- | -------- |